RaptorBlingx/enms-project/ui_guide.md

 #### 1.1.1.
 Manual Model Training

 *   **Description:** Within the Node-RED editor, there is a flow named "Manual Model Training."
 This provides a simple, one-click action to retrain the system's energy prediction AI.
-*   **Purpose:** Over time, as you print with new materials, use different slicer settings, or change your machine's configuration, the AI's predictions might become less accurate.
-Running this manual training updates the model with all your latest data, making its energy predictions and efficiency insights smarter and more relevant to your current operations.
-It's like giving the system a refresher course on how you work.

 ### 1.2.
 Industrial Hybrid Edge